SyneRBI/xnat-interfile/README.md

 ## Requirements

-If using uv then you can take advantage of the inline requirements at the top of populate_datatype_fields.py by running:
+If using uv, you can install required dependencies and run `populate_datatype_fields.py` with:

 ```shell

 uv run populate_datatype_fields.py
 ```

-However, the `requirements.txt` file is still available if running the code as normal with python.
+However, the `environment.yaml` / `pyproject.toml` files are still available if running the code as normal with python.